Austyns/ng2Class/README.md

 ## Serving

-Run `npm install` to install all the necessary node modules for the project.
+Run `npm install` to install all the necessary node modules for the project. then run `ng serve`

 ## Running unit tests